mbensmida/sphinx-poc/docs/LDAP.rst

 needs to be created manually.
 You can create it after deploying your custom extension and start the server.

-.. note:: When the LDAP users and groups are mapped into eXo Platform, their data (for example, user profile, personal document, calendar) need to be created as if they were Platform users and groups.
-          See :ref:`Synchronization <LDAP.Synchronization>` for how-to.

 .. _LDAP.PicketLink.MappingPlatformGroup: